What is Cloudflare and Complete Cloudflare installation tutorial

 3- Optimizing Cloudflare settings

-After activating the plugin, the Optimize Cloudflare for WordPress option will be displayed for you.
+After activating the plugin, the Optimize Cloudflare for WordPress option will appear.
 Click Apply to automatically optimize Cloudflare settings for WordPress.

 4- Development of page rules